Plymouth Philharmonic Choir – Things to know before you go!

 As the Choir is self-funding, we need to raise money for performances and hiring of scores etc. You can pay £1 per month for a number and a chance of winning a prize sum each month.

 The preferred way is by cheque made payable to Plymouth Philharmonic Choir, and you can pay this to the choir’s Subscription Secretary.
-The cost is £130 per year.
 This can be paid in total in November (following the AGM), or in equal amounts in November and February, or occasionally you can come to an agreed arrangement with the subs secretary.
-If you are studying you can be a member of the Choir for free.
+If you are studying you can be a member of the Choir for only £10.

 You sit with your vocal section.
 As with any club or society people tend to like to sit in the same place and when singing you get used to the same voices around you, so when joining just ask which seat is free and join in.